Fast parallel code generation for data analytics frameworks. Developed at Stanford University.

-Weld is a runtime for improving the performance of data-intensive applications.
-It optimizes across libraries and functions by expressing the core computations in libraries using a small common intermediate representation, similar to CUDA and OpenCL.
+Weld is a compiler and runtime for improving the performance of data-intensive applications.
+It enables powerful compiler optimizations and automatic parallelization across functions by expressing the core computations in libraries using a small common intermediate representation and a lazy runtime API.

 Weld can improve the performance of workflows such as SQL with Spark SQL, logistic regression with TensorFlow, and data cleaning in NumPy and Pandas.

 The easiest way to use Weld is through one of our library integrations.
 Grizzly is a Weld-enabled version of Pandas, and WeldNumPy is a Weld-enabled version of NumPy.
 Get them both on PyPi: